Deepak-KR-06/Face-Detection-with-Haar-Cascades/README.md

-# Face Detection using Haar Cascades with OpenCV and Matplotlib
+# Exp 12 - Face Detection using Haar Cascades with OpenCV and Matplotlib

 ## Name : Deepak K R
 ## Regno : 212225040057